liquidunderground/total-conversion/docs/storydrafts/01-delfid.md

 (I like this description as it basically telegraphs her as a high skill ceiling character)

 [*Appearance*: Very classical.
 A mixture between a ballet dancer and a knightess]

+**Elise Cantor** [Sonic replacement] : Originally Kleene's AI girlfriend, she's made an independent living as "ELI5E", an electro swing idol.
+Her athletic skills allow her to perform the *wave dash*.
+(I like this description as it basically telegraphs her as a high skill ceiling character)

+[Appearance: Basically a VOCALOID fusing jazzy and knight elements]

 **Babel Memto** [Knuckles replacement]
 : A mole librarian with a knack for soft science and history.
 Thrives in discovering hidden details and digging through mountains of books.
 Seeks to reconstruct Delfid's lost knowledge by reassembling the enlightenment crystal and rebuild it's society.